iraiosub/riboseq-flow/README.md

 Follow these steps to pre-download and cache the necessary images:
 1. Identify the desired location on your system where you want to store the container images.
-2. Set the 'NXF_SINGULARITY_CACHEDIR' environment variable to point to this chosen location.
+2. Set the `NXF_SINGULARITY_CACHEDIR` environment variable to point to this chosen location.
 For example, you can add the following line to your shell profile or run script:

 ```
 export NXF_SINGULARITY_CACHEDIR=/path/to/image/cache
 ```
-3. Make sure you have Singularity installed.
+3. Make sure you have `Singularity` installed.
 Please use the same version you intend to use for running the pipeline.
 4. Run the code below to pre-download and cache the required Docker images:

 ```
 #!/bin/sh

-# A script to pre-download singularity images required by iraiosub/riboseq-flow pipeline
+# A script to pre-download Singularity images required by iraiosub/riboseq-flow pipeline

 # change dir to your NXF_SINGULARITY_CACHEDIR path
 cd /path/to/image/cache